Víctor Chou: Shenzhen

-On July, Victor signed a contract for Shenzhen F.C., managed by Phillipe Troussier.
+On July, Victor signed a contract for Shenzhen F.C., managed by Philippe Troussier.

 International career

 Víctor Chou was born in Spain, and both of his parents are Taiwanese, he is available for representing both Spain and Chinese Taipei.

 As his performance was well in Valladolid, the CTFA has been attracted and called him up to the national team in June 2009.

 In July 2010, the president of CTFA, Lu Kun-Shan, met with Chou and invited him to represent Chinese Taipei U23 for the 2012 London Olympics Qualifying.

 On 9 March 2011, he played for Chinese Taipei U23 in the starting 11 and played for the whole match, but Chinese Taipei lost the match by 0-2.

 On 29 February 2012, he made his debut game for Chinese Taipei Senior team, by substitution of his teammate Chen Yi-wei in 72 mins, in the friendly match against Hong Kong.